-$\theta \in [0, 1]$ captures the spirit of Assumption 1 and denotes the proportion of the deposits that are perceived to be riskless by the household, the construction of which I describe in detail in the following section.
-Per Assumption 1, only the θ proportion of the deposit serves the role of money, which in the context of a money-in-utility environment means only the θ proportion of the deposit gives the household a direct utility.
-Throughout this paper, I call θ the deposit's moneyness.
-A higher θ means a higher proportion of the deposit has a higher moneyness. θ is determined endogenously at date t = 1 prior to the household's making the consumption-saving decision.
+$\theta \in [0,1]$ captures the spirit of Assumption 1 and denotes the proportion of the deposits that are perceived to be riskless by the household, the construction of which I describe in detail in the following section.
+Per Assumption 1, only the $\theta$ proportion of the deposit serves the role of money, which in the context of a money-in-utility environment means only the $\theta$ proportion of the deposit gives the household a direct utility.
+Throughout this paper, I call $\theta$ the deposit's moneyness.
+A higher $\theta$ means a higher proportion of the deposit is perceived to be riskless and thus serve the role of money, which means the deposit has a higher moneyness. $\theta$ is determined endogenously at date t=1 prior to the household's making the consumption-saving decision.

 As the household is risk-neutral, the solution to its problem is at the corner.
-The household chooses whether to withdraw everything and consume entirely at date t = 1 or to withdraw nothing and consume entirely at date t = 2.
-The household's withdrawal decision depends entirely on how θ compares to a threshold denoted θ^ , which is a function of model primitives.
+The household chooses whether to withdraw everything and consume entirely at date t=1 or to withdraw nothing and consume entirely at date t=2.
+The household's withdrawal decision depends entirely on how $\theta$ compares to a threshold denoted $\theta^$ , which is a function of model primitives.

-9This money-in-utility function formulation for modeling liquidity demand is widely used in the literature starting from Sidrauski (1967).
+&lt;sup>9This money-in-utility function formulation for modeling liquidity demand is widely used in the literature starting from Sidrauski (1967).